 Dealing with disciplinary investigations

-If you're facing a disciplinary investigations, our specialist team can provide help and guidance throughout the process.
+If you're a doctor facing a disciplinary investigation, our specialist team can provide help and guidance throughout the process.

-• Disciplinary investigations can be daunting, but we can help.
+• Facing a disciplinary investigation as a doctor can be daunting, but we can help.

 • Contact us first.
 The sooner we're involved, the sooner we can support you.